kevintruong/til/File-System,-Part-1:-Introduction.md

 * High performance (e.g. Caching in-memory)
 * Efficient use of storage De-duplication

 Not all filesystems natively support all of these goals.
-For example, many filesystems do not automatically compressed rarely-used files
+For example, many filesystems do not automatically compress rarely-used files

 ## What is  `"."` 	`".."` `"..."` ?
 "." represents the current directory